Skip to main content

 1. Start by analyzing your current commitments and obligations.
 Take into account your work schedule, personal responsibilities, and any recurring events or meetings that are already on your calendar.

 2. Identify time blocks that are already set aside for specific tasks or activities.
-This could include dedicated work hours, exercise routines, or social engagements.
+This could include dedicated work hours (deep work), exercise routines, or social engagements.

 3. Evaluate the flexibility of your schedule.
 Determine which time slots can be adjusted or rearranged to accommodate new priorities and opportunities.